jasonhodges/jasonhodges.github.io/README.md

 Scripts have been set up to build the site as well as create the documentation via Compodoc.
 In order to create a full build and publish, run `yarn publish:full`.

+Pushing changes on develop will kick of TravisCI.
+If a success pipeline is complete, Travis will deploy to master on Github and the newly updated site will be live.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).